 “You will have a greater blessing when you give than when you receive.”
 Acts 20:35

 We got home and I had them wrap the toys and prepare the details of their gift.
 We watched a video of where the gifts were going and talked about why we were giving them gifts and how this act of kindness might impact the children receiving the gifts.

 My son’s class has been participating in a kindness project all year long and their grand finale was to work on a Christmas program for the local orphanage and to donate gifts to them.

 It was absolutely precious to watch these young kids serve in this way and to watch the excitement in the faces of these little people as they opened up their presents.

 My son’s heart was changed after watching the little boy from the orphanage open up the gift that he spent so much time picking out.
 He later came to me and said, “This was awesome!”

-Yes, it would’ve been easier for me to have bought the gift with my money, picked out the gift myself and then showed it to them, but I’m not going back to that again, not after what I witnessed this week at the at the store, in our home and at school.
+Yes, it would’ve been easier for me to have bought the gift with my money, picked out the gift myself and then showed it to them, but I’m NOT going back to that again.
+Especially not after what I witnessed this week.

-This is how I hope to continue planting seeds of service and kindness in the hearts of my children.
-I’ve come across some very stingy adults (mostly men) who lack compassion and don’t believe in giving and serving others.
-Maybe that will be one of my boys, but hopefully not.
-If they do, you have my permission to tap them on the shoulder and say, “Your mama taught you better then that.”
+I hope to continue planting seeds of service and generosity in the hearts of my children.
+I’ve come across some very stingy adults who lack compassion who don’t believe in giving and serving others.
+Hopefully that will not be my boys but if they do, you have my permission to tap them on the shoulder and say, “Your mama taught you better then that.”